hliberacki/sboc/README.md

-# bsboc
+# SBOC
-Basic serialization based on concepts
+Serialization based on concepts